Egbin Power conducts free medical outreach for host communities

 In its continuous effort to wards promoting quality health and sustainability, Egbin Power Plc has carried out free medical outreach for members of its host communities in Egbin, Ipakan and Ijede.

-The three-day medical outreach, which catered to more than 4,000 people offered cardiovascular check-ups, diabetes screening, dental care, and medications to beneficiaries.
+The three-day medical outreach, which catered for more than 4,000 people offered cardiovascular check-up, diabetes screening, dental care and medications to beneficiaries.

-The outreach was facilitated in partnership with Cecy Health Consult, a professional healthcare company, and it provided members of host communities access to quality health examinations and free medications conducted by certified health practitioners.
+The outreach was facilitated in partnership with Cecy Health Consult, a professional healthcare company, and it provided members of host communities access to quality health examination and free medication conducted by certified health practitioners.

 “Our CSR initiatives are devoted to benefiting and improving the quality of life within the community.
 This initiative started in 2019 in our host communities and thousands of residents of these communities have benefitted.
 We are quite pleased with the turnout this year.”